 - About Us

 - My Account

-A native of Nashville, TN Seigenthaler was the oldest of eight siblings.
+A native of Nashville, TN, Seigenthaler was the oldest of eight siblings.
 He attended Father Ryan High School and served in the U.S. Air Force from 1946 to 1949.
 After leaving the service, Seigenthaler was hired as a newspaper reporter at The Nashville Tennessean.
-During this period he took courses in sociology and literature at Peabody College, Vanderbilt.
+During this period, he took courses in sociology and literature at Peabody College and Vanderbilt.
 He also attended the American Press Institute at Columbia University.
-He was a talented journalist and won the National Headliner Award for his story about Thomas C. Buntin, a wealthy Nashville business owner who had disappeared in September 1931, but was discovered by Seigenthaler living in Orange, Texas.
+He was a talented journalist and won the National Headliner Award for his story about Thomas C. Buntin, a wealthy Nashville business owner who had disappeared in September 1931 but was discovered by Seigenthaler living in Orange, Texas.

 In January 1961, he became a special assistant to Attorney General Robert F. Kennedy.
 Seigenthaler described his privileged upbringing and how it left him blind to the problems of Jim Crow Laws.
 "I grew up in the South, the child of good and decent parents..." he recalls in Freedom Riders.
 "I don't know where my head or heart was, or my parents' heads and hearts, or my teachers'.
 I never heard it once from the pulpit.
 We were blind to the reality of racism and afraid of change."
 As special assistant to the Attorney General, Seigenthaler initially served as the intermediary between the federal government, the Freedom Riders, and white segregationist state officials.
 His task was to convince the Freedom Riders to cease their direct action and accept a "cooling off" period while ensuring their physical safety from mob violence.